 When you live in Lancaster, you’re just a short drive away from many major cities that make for great day trips.
 Philadelphia, New York, Baltimore and Washington, D.C. are all within four hours of Lancaster County, and can be accessed by Amtrak train.

 If you’re heading somewhere farther to see your far-away family, Harrisburg International Airport and Philadelphia International Airport are close by, about a 35 minute and 90 minute drive respectively.
 Harrisburg International Airport’s direct flight options are growing which makes it easy to get out of town.

-Last, but most certainly not least, Lancaster’s Downtown is blossoming and overflowing with theatre, art, tasty eats and shopping.
-To compliment the peaceful countryside, Lancaster City’s vibrant spirit offers locals, visitors and retirees plenty of fun, from a morning at Lancaster Central Market to an evening show at Fulton Theatre.
+Last, but most certainly not least, Lancaster’s Downtown is blossoming and overflowing with theatre, art, tasty eats, and shopping.
+To complement the peaceful countryside, Lancaster City’s vibrant spirit offers locals, visitors, and retirees plenty of fun, from a morning at Lancaster Central Market to an evening show at Fulton Theatre.
 Spend all afternoon browsing the art galleries on Gallery Row, and top your day off with a cocktail and delectable dinner, all within a few blocks of each other.

 Lancaster County offers the best of both worlds – the traditional Amish countryside and culture filled with hearty, comfort food, crafts, and homegrown goodness – matched with the up-and-coming hip Downtown that is perfect for the young-at-heart.

 When you’re ready to plan your retirement life, consider Lancaster County – full of sunsets over golden fields to fill your golden years.

 To find more information on our Retirement Communities and local services

 Lancaster is a great place to visit for all, so why not experience this cross-generational destination together!